redeclipse/oldsvnre/data/sounds/readme.txt

-theme.ogg - Opposing Force (C) 2009 Michael A. "MitaMAN" Poeschl (mitaman1@optonline.net) 02-06-09
-    Exclusive for use in the game Red Eclipse; Redistribution, modification, or repacking outside the context of the game is strictly prohibited.
-    Source material is a combination of original music/sounds/loops performed and recorded by the author, with extracted recordings from the original instrumental band "Chronic Fatigue".

-All others files in this directory, unless otherwise specified, are released under the Creative Commons license:
+All files in this directory, unless otherwise specified, are released under the Creative Commons license:

     Attribution-ShareAlike 3.0